Caroline-O/credit-risk-analysis/README.md

 <img width="748" alt="Summary" src="https://user-images.githubusercontent.com/85457256/135172904-df329df2-f3c3-4f04-9062-b2885e1d8ff7.png">

 <img width="399" alt="confusion_matrixes" src="https://user-images.githubusercontent.com/85457256/135172922-2707cad4-e7da-4836-ba63-851737a332cc.png">
+*The above images show data from the .ipynb files that are uploaded and are used as a means to consolidate the outputs.*

 Overall, the BalancedRandomForestClassifier has the highest balanced accuracy score of 0.95, while ClusterCentroids only has a score of 0.51 as shown in the first image.
 Based on the images above summarizing the machine learning models' output for high credit risk predictions versus actual high credit risk...